 Local Currency Emerging Market Bonds

 Bonds that are denominated in local currencies rather than U.S. dollars are the second type of emerging market debt.
-In this case, the investor will have to convert dollars to the foreign currency, such as the Brazilian real, prior to buying the bond.
-The result is that in addition to the price movement of the underlying bond, the value of the investment is affected by currency fluctuations -- the rise or fall of the foreign currency/U.S dollar exchange rate.
+In this case, the investor will have to convert dollars to foreign currency, such as the Brazilian real, prior to buying the bond.
+The result is that in addition to the price movement of the underlying bond, the value of the investment is affected by currency fluctuations—the rise or fall of the foreign currency/U.S dollar exchange rate.

 At the same time, currency exposure adds another layer of volatility.
 This becomes particularly important during times when investors are looking to avoid risk.
 On these occasions, it’s reasonable to expect that local currency funds will underperform their dollar-denominated counterparts.
-Dollar-based debt may therefore be the better option in times of uncertainty for new investors in the asset class or for those with a somewhat lower risk tolerance.
+Dollar-based debt may, therefore, be the better option in times of uncertainty for new investors in the asset class or for those with lower risk tolerance.